Attracting female talent to consulting firms

-We meet and speak with hundreds of management consultants every month, we found that there can be some clear differentiators in how some consulting firms attract females and demonstrate a clear pathway for them to remain top of their game, progress within the company whilst managing some of the typical reasons/ or drivers for females leaving consulting.
+At Ascent Professional Services, we meet and speak with hundreds of management consultants every month, we found that there can be some clear differentiators in how some consulting firms attract females and demonstrate a clear pathway for them to remain top of their game, progress within the company whilst managing some of the typical reasons/ or drivers for females leaving consulting.

 From speaking with female candidates over the past 6 months or even the length of my recruiting career, reoccurring common issues or cause for hesitation in meeting another consulting firm prevail:

 These tend not to be the core drivers for females, they still remain the same as men more often than not; progression, interesting work, great team/ manager etc but in a candidate driven market, competing with all the other consultancies to attract female talent, taking certain measures to address some of these points could be the difference in securing that top female talent or letting them slip away to a competitor.